-However, it cannot be taken for granted that the adoption of generative Al will inevitably lead to whole-economy productivity growth-indeed, the digital innovations of the last 15 years have had no discernible impact on measured UK productivity.22
+However, it cannot be taken for granted that the adoption of generative AI will inevitably lead to whole-economy productivity growth-indeed, the digital innovations of the last 15 years have had no discernible impact on measured UK productivity.

 It must also be acknowledged that there is still a lot of uncertainty about how generative AI will become economically useful.
-Google search data suggests the predominant use-cases for ChatGPT are currently job applications and homework, which have little relevance to the economy.23 play-time, they are unlikely to have a transformative economic impact.
+Google search data suggests the predominant use-cases for ChatGPT are currently job applications and homework, which have little relevance to the economy.

-Meanwhile, most capital investments in generative Al companies to date have been at the foundation model and infrastructure layers; at the application layer, the majority of venture-backed companies are developing chatbots, virtual customer services assistants, writing tools, and features for video games.24
+Meanwhile, most capital investments in generative AI companies to date have been at the foundation model and infrastructure layers; at the application layer, the majority of venture-backed companies are developing chatbots, virtual customer services assistants, writing tools, and features for video games.